-In order to access person- or household-level data for research, researchers will need permission from the data controller.
-Data controller is a legal term under GDPR and may not be the same organisation as the one that provides the researcher with the data (the data provider).
+In order to access person level or household level data for research, researchers will need permission from the data controller.
+Data controller is a legal term under GDPR and may not be the same organisation as the one that provides the data (the data provider).
 For example, a local authority may commission a company to deliver a survey on attitudes to the local area.
 The company will collect and analyse the data, but it is most likely the local authority will be the data controller.

-Researchers are likely to need to make an application to each data controller of the data they are requesting access to: i.e. if a researcher wishes to link data controlled by the Scottish Government (SG) to health data, they will need to make applications to both NHS Scotland and SG.
+Researchers are likely to need to make an application to each data controller of the data they are requesting access to: i.e. if a researcher wishes to link data controlled by Scottish Government (SG) to health data that is controlled by NHS Scotland, they will need to make applications to both NHS Scotland and SG.
 The landscape of data linkage is complicated, and it may not always be clear who the data controller is for the data which is of interest.
-It is possible that the variables of interest are controlled by one data controller (e.g. SG) but the variables that make the data possible to be linked (the personal identifying information) are controlled by another (e.g. Local authorities).
-In order for a linkage study to be completed, approval and documentation would be required for both data controllers.
+It is possible that the variables of interest are controlled by one data controller (e.g. SG) but the variables that make the data possible to be linked (the PII) are controlled by another (e.g. Local authorities).
+In order for a linkage study to be completed, approval and IG documentation would be required for both data controllers.

-Main data controllers in Scotland
+Main Data Controllers in Scotland